TheGrum/renderview/README.md

 Shiny is an experimental native cross-platform GUI package for Go.
 At the moment it is usable only as a framebuffer+event loop.
 If all you need is the output of your image generation function with panning and zooming, RenderView+Shiny supports that.

 Build with -tags "shiny nogtk2" to use the Shiny backend.

+#### Gio

+Gio is an immediate-mode GUI package for Go.
+RenderView on the Gio backend supports automatic parameter editing widget generation in addition to the interactive image.

+Build with -tags "gio nogtk2" to use the Gio backend.

 #### go-gtk